February 2022 North American winter storm: Deep South

 Early on February 3, a tornado watch was issued by the Storm Prediction Center (SPC) for portions of Alabama and Mississippi.
 Additional flood watches were issued for portions of Alabama, Kentucky, Tennessee, and Georgia.
 The Texas Department of Transportation (TxDot) stated that crews will work on bridges and roads in response to the storm.
 On February 1, the University of Oklahoma closed campus for February 2–3.
+On February 3, the San Antonio Spurs modified their tip off time against the Miami Heat from 7:30 pm to 6 pm, due to the impacts from the winter storm.

 Midwest

 A state of emergency was declared in Missouri, Illinois, and Kentucky, as well as 50 National Guard troops being deployed in Indiana to assist stranded motorists.
 The University of Missouri moved to online classes for February 2–3.
 Many schools closed and moved to online classes in preparation for the storm.

 More than 3,000 flights were canceled, mainly airlines headed to Midwestern airports, and all airlines headed to St. Louis, Missouri were all canceled.
 In Michigan, buses, trains, and flights were all delayed, and some were canceled.
 The Gateway Arch National Park closed on February 2 due to the storm.
 Ohio State canceled classes for February 3.
 In Allen County, Indiana (City of Fort Wayne, Indiana) a snow emergency and travel warning was put in place to keep drivers off the roads.
 Reports of over an inch an hour were falling at that time, and those same conditions occurred in Indianapolis and Bloomington.
+An Indiana Hoosiers women's basketball game between the Indiana Hoosiers and Minnesota Golden Gophers at Simon Skjodt Assembly Hall was closed to the public.